hashicorp/vault/website/source/api/secret/identity/tokens.html.md

 ## List Roles

-This endpoint will List all Signing Keys.
+This endpoint will list all signing keys.

 | Method   | Path                |
 | :------------------ | :----------------------|